OhadBaehr/BinanceAlgoTraderBot/README.md

     node BinanceAlgoTrading.js

-It wouldn't do much for now (only gather data about coins, but hopefully this bot will be completed soon when I have more time to work on it, for discussing profitable technical analysis that the bot may use to conduct trades please open an issue, every suggestion is welcome.
+It wouldn't do much for now, only gather data about coins, but hopefully this bot will be completed soon when I have more time to work on it, for discussing profitable technical analysis that the bot may use to conduct trades please open an issue, every suggestion is welcome.